Guide to Traditional 401(k)s, Roth 401(k)s, and Safe Harbor 401(k)s

 5 Ways Saveday Makes 401(k)s Affordable for Small Business

-1. Cost Savings: Saveday’s $0 startup cost removes the financial barrier that deters small businesses from offering retirement benefits.
+1. Cost Savings: Saveday’s low cost removes the financial barrier that deters small businesses from offering retirement benefits.
 By waiving setup fees, saveday provides a robust savings solution within your budget.

 2. In-House Strategy: Saveday’s fully-bundled strategy eliminates at least 50% of industry average plan costs.
 With all plan requirements handled in-house, including Registered Investment Advisor, Broker/Dealer, and 401(k) Administrator, we save you money by not charging for revenue sharing with distribution partners.